Kanegraffiti/parsl/docs/userguide/apps.rst

 Inputs and Outputs
 ^^^^^^^^^^^^^^^^^^

-Python apps may be passed any Python type as an input and return any Python type, with a few exceptions.
+:ref:`Python Apps <#pythonapp>` may be passed any Python type as an input and return any Python type, with a few exceptions.
 There are several classes of allowed types, each with different rules.

 - *Python Objects*: Any Python object that can be saved with